 - Do I deduct Tier 6 member contributions before or after taxes?

 - One of our Tier 6 police officers is out of work due to an injury sustained in the performance of duty.
 The officer is receiving full salary under Section 207-c of the General Municipal Law (GML).
 Should we deduct contributions from this salary?

-- What types of wages do I include in a Tier 6 member’s “Annual Wage” on the Membership Registration form?2
+- What types of wages do I include in a Tier 6 member’s “Annual Wage” on the Membership Registration form?

-Members who first join the Employees’ Retirement System (ERS) or the Police and Fire Retirement System (PFRS) on or after April 1, 2012 will be in Tier 6.
+Members who first joined the Employees’ Retirement System (ERS) or the Police and Fire Retirement System (PFRS) on or after April 1, 2012 will be in Tier 6.

 You should report Tier 6 members on your retirement report in the same manner that you report members of other tiers.

 Registration numbers for ERS Tier 6 members will begin with “6.”
 These members will contribute for their entire careers except for State correction officers, whose contributions cease once they have 30 years of service credit.

 PFRS Tier 6 registration numbers will begin with “0B6.”
 Most PFRS Tier 6 members will contribute for their entire careers.
 However, PFRS Tier 6 members who have accrued the maximum service credit allowed by their retirement plan will no longer be required to contribute.